Dimensional transmutation and nonconventional scaling behaviour in a model of self-organized criticality: Scaling Regimes and Critical Dimensions in the Model with Turbulent Advection

 The fixed point FP1 is Gaussian so the corresponding critical dimensions coincide with the canonical ones.

 Surprisingly, the fixed points FP3 and FP4 are related to scaling that is majorly different from the scaling described by the points FP1 and FP2.
-The difference arises when one sets $\beta_{\left\{g_i^*\right\}}=0$ in the RG equation (\ref{RGeqXX}).
+The difference arises when one sets $\beta_{\left\{g_i^*\right\}}=0$ in the RG equation~(\ref{RGeqXX}).
 The Green functions have well-defined finite limits at $g\to0$ and $x\to 0$, thus, the $\beta$-functions at the points FP1 and FP2 can be set to zero without the need for any further analysis.
 However, such a straightforward substitution cannot be performed for $\beta_\alpha$ at the fixed points with $\alpha^*=0$ (or alternatively at the fixed points with $u\to\infty$).
-Instead, $\beta_\alpha$ should be replaced with the first nontrivial order of its expansion~(\ref{RGeqXX}).
-Thus, the critical scaling equation at the fixed points FP3 and FP4 reads
+Instead, the first nontrivial order of the expansion of $\beta_\alpha$ around such exceptional fixed points should be retained in~(\ref{RGeqXX}).
+More detailed discussion of this important issue is given in Appendix A. As a result, the critical scaling equation at the fixed points FP3 and FP4 takes on the form:

-where $\lambda=\partial \beta_\alpha/\partial\alpha$ taken at $\alpha=0$, $\Delta_\omega=2-\gamma_{\nu_\perp}^*$, and $\lambda^*=\lambda(g^*,x^*)$.
+where $\lambda=\partial \beta_\alpha/\partial\alpha$ taken at $\alpha=0$, $\Delta_\omega=2-\gamma_{\nu_\perp}^*$, and $\lambda^*=\lambda(g^{*},x^*)$.

 The point FP3 corresponds to the regime where only the nonlinearity of the Hwa-Kardar equation is relevant; its scaling equation takes the form